muhammadidthis/3D-Printer-OSE-Marlin/README.md

 For further exploration and additional commands visit https://cdn.imagearchive.com/homemodelenginemachinist/data/attach/87/87243-Marlin-GCodes7.pdf

 ### Common problems:
-Stepper motors not moving: Check the ENDSTOP_INVERTING settings in Configuration.h.
+Stepper motors not moving: Check the ENDSTOP_INVERTING settings in Configuration file.

 Thermal runaway: Ensure thermistors are properly connected and their types match the configuration